Glin-Shady/Takashi-Shaders/README.md

 # TakashiShaders licence
 "Takashi Shaders" are made and developed by "Glin Yossyy".
-You must follow below rules when using Takashi Shaders. announce-アナウンス
+You must follow below rules when using "Takashi Shaders".

 You are allowed to:
 ・Use "Takashi Shaders".